-By maintaining fertile soils and using many organic growing techniques, we can grow our produce with a minimum of chemical pesticides and fertilizers.
-We use crop rotations, green manures, compost, mulches, and other management techniques to maintain healthy soils and in turn, healthy plants and healthy people!
+By maintaining fertile soils and using many organic growing techniques, we can grow our produce while improving our soils and our farm property, preserving this resource for future generations.
+Using a minimum of chemical pesticides and fertilizers we instead use crop rotations, green manures, compost, mulches, and other management techniques to maintain healthy soils and in turn, healthy plants and healthy people!

 We are a true small family farm with 30 diversified acres in the heart of the Bluegrass Region of Kentucky.
 Our farm is a mix of orchards, vegetables, perennials, pastures, and natural areas that are combined to make a healthy agroecosystem.
 We plant a diversity of crop and non-crop areas to maximize beneficial insects and natural controls.
 We keep bees as our hard-working pollinators but we take special care to provide habitat and food sources for our native pollinators as well.
 We grow native small fruits like blackberry, elderberry, and aronia that can do well without chemical inputs.

 Drip irrigation and rain catchment maximizes water use efficiency and the integration of animals adds fertility and makes the whole farm system one that can be sustained into the future.
-When pesticides are needed we often choose organic controls over chemical ones.
-Many of our crops are completely pesticide free.
+When insect controls are needed we prefer organic methods over chemical ones.
+Most of our crops are completely pesticide free.
 We select vegetable and fruit varieties based on their taste and their ability to thrive in our local climate with little inputs.
 We constantly trial new, and old, varieties to find what works best on our farm.
 Our goal is to produce the highest quality, best tasting produce, using techniques that will continue to feed our family and yours for generations to come.
 That’ s what we mean when we say “sustainable.”